kidGodzilla/lilbird/README.md

 ## Tracking Events

 Events are tracked using the `track()` method.
-This tracks an event by adding a row to a Data Source in TinyBird.
+This tracks an event by adding a row to a Data Source in Tinybird.

 Event names can be letters, numbers, dashes, underscores, but no spaces or special characters.